Holographic tetraquarks and the newly observed $T_{cc}^{+}$ at LHCb: Discussions and conclusions

-Recent lattice and phenomenological estimates suggest that the double-bottom tetraquark state is deeply bound with $\Delta_{BB}=-(0.15-0.2)$ GeV~\cite{MALT} (lattice) and $\Delta_{BB}=-(0.17)$ GeV~\cite{KR} (quark model).
-The same lattice analysis suggests that the mixed charm-bottom tetraquark state is bound $\Delta_{CB}=-(0.061-0.015)$ GeV, but the double-charm tetraquark state is not~\cite{MALT}.
-Our holographic results support binding for bottom, charm and mixed bottom-charm states. \\ \\ {\bf 6.
-Discussions and conclusions\,\,} We have suggested that a heavy and strongly coupled tetraquark emerges in holography as an Efimov state by binding a heavy meson multiplet $(0^-, 1^-)$ to a sphaleron path in D8-D$\bar 8$, with quantum numbers $(00^+, 01^+)$.
-For bottom tetraquarks the binding appears to be consistent with recent estimates based on the quark model, and persists for charm tetraquarks although in a weaker form.
-The binding mechanism is the holographic dual of the Callan-Klebanov mechanism albeit for heavier mesons around a topological configuration with fractional Chern-Simons number.
-We have also found the geometrical analogue of the Savage-Wise "supersymmertry" between a heavy antiquark and a heavy diquark formulated in quark models.
+We have suggested that a heavy and strongly coupled tetraquark emerges in holography as an Efimov state by binding a heavy meson multiplet $(0^-, 1^-)$ to a sphaleron path in D8-D$\bar 8$, with quantum numbers $(00^+, 01^+)$ (fermionic moduli) or $(01^+)$ (bosonic moduli).
+For a charmed tetraquark the small binding appears to be consistent with the recently measured tetraquark mass for a strong $^\prime$t Hooft coupling with $\lambda \sim 30$.
+However, its decay width is small, mostly due to the smallness of the available phase space, and the suppression of the remaining core decay constant $V$ to pions in the chiral limit.
+The single and narrow $T_{cc}^+$ state recently reported by LHCb is compatible with the $(01^+)$ holographic pentaquark (bosonic moduli).

+In our construction, the tetraquark binding mechanism is the holographic dual of the Callan-Klebanov mechanism, albeit for heavier mesons around a topological configuration with fractional Chern-Simons number.
+We have also found the geometrical analogue of the Savage-Wise "supersymmetry" between a heavy antiquark, and a heavy diquark formulated in quark models.

-The Efimov effect requires that the modulus of the scattering wave to be much larger than the range for asymptotically weak or power like decaying potentials.
+The Efimov effect requires that the modulus of the scattering wave, is much larger than the range for asymptotically weak or power like decaying potentials.
 In real physical systems, the infinite Efimov series truncates to few terms.
 Actually, the experimental confirmation of the longer hierarchy of states in the Efimov effect was possible only after the discovery of artificial quantum systems on optical lattices, where one can control the range and scattering length through external parameters~\cite{OPTICAL}.
 The Efimov "window" in our case, is very narrow too.
 It is limited by the size of the heavy meson Compton wavelength in relation to the bound state width controlled by the binding energy.
-The exponential penalty factor suggests {at most} two bound states, and most probably one, with a typical binding of order $100$ MeV.
+The exponential penalty factor suggests {at most} two bound states, and most probably one, with a typical binding of order few MeV for charm tetraquarks for $\lambda\sim 30$.